 2. Introduce your dog onto new diet dog food gradually.
 Do this over the course of 4 days by increasing the new food component whilst decreasing the old.

 4. Once you choose a diet dog food for your dog, continue to feed this food for the entire diet.
 Switching foods whilst dieting will hinder your dog’s weight loss.
 It also increases the risk of miscalculation and incorrect serving size.
-As no two foods weigh the same or contain the same calorie content.
+(No two foods weigh the same or contain the same calorie content.)

-5. Do not worry about providing your dog variety with their mainstay diet food.
-Modern weight control diets rate high in the taste stakes.
+5. Do not worry about providing your dog variety with their mainstay diet.
+Modern weight control diets are designed with taste in mind.
 The majority of obese dogs devour their low-calorie dog food with gusto.

 If your choice of food comes in an array of flavors, it is best stick with one for the course of your dog’s diet.
 Providing a choice of flavors can increase the risk of fussy eating.
 It is also important to realize that flavor options tend to differ in their calorie content.
-Which if unaccounted for, may send your dog’s weight loss off track.
-Aim to provide variety in the form of managed treats.
+Aim to provide variety through managed treats.